 Advertisement

-There may be other possible risks.
-When you meet with your provider, ask questions to make sure you understand all of the potential risks and why they recommend the procedure.
+When you talk with your provider, ask questions to make sure you understand all of the potential risks and why they recommend the procedure.

-After completing your cardiac catheterization, your healthcare provider will have a lot of information they can use to figure out your next step in treatment.
+After completing your cardiac catheterization, your healthcare provider will have a lot of information they can use to decide your next step in treatment.
 Depending on the reason for your heart catheterization, your results can vary.

 Your provider may: